kanglicheng/code-school/full-stack-project/proposal/full-stack-project-proposal.md

 ![Add Collaborators][add_project_manager]

-## Phase 2: Create the Proposal
+## Phase 2: Create Your Design Documents

-Your fullstack project proposal is a documentation of your planning process in the form of a GitHub Wiki.
-Look [here](#) for the overall requirements for the proposal.
+Your fullstack project design docs are a documentation of your planning process in the form of a GitHub Wiki.
+Look [here](./) for explanation of each of the design docs below.

+Also, see the [sample design docs][sample].

-In your new fullstack repo, create a new wiki.
+In your new fullstack repo, create a wiki.

 ![Screenshot: create wiki][create_wiki]